Peripli/specification/api.md

 All `list` endpoints MUST support filtering.

-There re two types of filtering.
+There are two types of filtering.

 1. Filtering based on labels.
 2. Filtering based on resource fields (these are fields that are part of the resource's JSON representation).